 I removed the good packaging (recyclable cardboard material) and started checking out the assembly and construction quality.
 It’s a step I always take to understand better the “big picture” when it comes to evaluating an air quality product.

 You can tell a lot from how something feels in your hands and just like with car, how well it’s put together.

 I looked it over well and found no issues with it.
-Quality and the appearance are good.
+Quality and appearance are good.
 No noticeable gaps where panels fit together and line up.
-Also, the control panel looks good, with a nice brushed metal silver finish and good printed labeling.
+Also, the control panel looks good, with a nice brushed metal silver finish and well printed labeling.